lelouchneo/tyk-docs/tyk-docs/content/tyk-stack/tyk-manager/sso/dashboard-login-azure-sso.md

 This guide assumes the following:

 * You already have authorised access to Tyk's Dashboard.
 If you haven't, [get the authorisation key by following this doc](/docs/basic-config-and-security/security/dashboard/create-users/#a-name-with-api-a-create-a-dashboard-user-with-the-api).
-* TIB is now embedded within the dashboard.
-* You are able to edit TIB's configuration file.

 ## Azures's side
 1. Access your Azure Portal and navigate to the Azure Active Directory page.
 2. Go to app registrations and create or access an application you want to use for Dashboard access.
+  - if you are creating an application, give it a name and register it

-3. Add a redirect URL to you application as callback to TIB in your Azure application:
+3. Add a redirect URL to your application as callback to TIB in your Azure application:
-   - In your app, either via the Authenitcation menu or the redirect URL shortcut navigate to and add the redirect to TIB in the Web category i.e. `http://localhost:3010/auth/{PROFILE-NAME-IN-TIB}/openid-connect/callback`.
+   - In your app, either via the Authentication menu or the redirect URL shortcut navigate to and add the redirect to TIB in the Web category i.e. `http://localhost:3000/auth/{PROFILE-NAME-IN-TIB}/openid-connect/callback`.
-   - `{PROFILE-NAME-IN-TIB}` - this can be any string you choose, as long as you use the same one for the profile in TIB.
+    (/docs/img/diagrams/generate-or-login-user-profile.png)
+4. Go to Overview and add a secret in Client Credentials.
+Don't forget to copy the secret value- not the secretID.
+    (/docs/img/diagrams/generate-or-login-user-profile.png)

-4. Configure the users and groups for the app in the relevant sections of the Azure menus.
+the users and groups for the app in the relevant sections of the Azure menus.
 See their documentation for more detail: https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app

 ## TIB's Side